-Kevin Durant takes Nets into pivotal Game 5 vs. Bucks likely without two key teammates
+Kevin Durant takes Nets into pivotal Game 5 vs. Bucks

 "It’s got nothing to do with me.
 I wish my brothers were out there playing, I wish they were healthy, but that’s a part of the game," Durant added.
 "We all understand that.
 We wish they were out there playing, but I know they’re gonna be doing their best to get back on the floor and get healthy as fast as possible, and that’s all that we can hope for."

-In Irving and Harden’s likely absence, the role players for the Nets will have to step up.
+In Irving's absence and Harden's possible limited role, the role players for the Nets will have to step up.

 LEONARD, GEORGE EACH SCORE 31, CLIPPERS TIE SERIES WITH JAZZ